 Tequilas are made of a specific agave plant and distilled in Jalisco, Guanajuato, Michoacan, Nayarit, or Tamaulipas.
 It was issued a so-called Denominations of Origin (DO) that specifies possible production areas.
 Only when complying with these regulations, a spirit can legally be called and labeled a Tequila.

 For Mezcal, on the other hand, more than 30 different agave plants can be used.
 As with Tequila, Mezcal was granted a DO by the Mexican government.
 However, it encompasses a lot greater area.
 Still, the majority of Mezcal comes from Oaxaca.
-You can read all about the regional restrictions in our article about Mezcal.

 The product is then put in barrels for fermentation before being at least distilled twice in copper stills.
-There are also more modern ways to create Mezcal.
+There are also more modern ways to produce Mezcal.
 And the three different categories for producing Mezcal are listed below.

 Mezcal vs Tequila: Different types and categories